 How to Know if a Car Accident Lawyer Is Worth the Cost

-You might wonder if what a lawyer charges for your claim is actually worth it.
+You might wonder if what a lawyer charges for your claim is worth it.
 It’s a great question that many injured individuals ask.
 While any injury victim is allowed to handle their case alone, we do not recommend it.

-After an accident, you are going up against the insurance company of the at-fault person.
-Insurance companies know what they are doing—and they know that most accident victims are unaware of how the legal aspects of an insurance claim process work.
+After an accident, you are going up against the at-fault person’s insurance company.
+Insurance companies know what they are doing, and they know that most accident victims are unaware of how the legal aspects of an insurance claim process work.

 Injury Lawyers Will Fight for Your Rights

 The insurer will work hard to convince you that you deserve a much lower settlement than you need.
 One wrong move could leave thousands of dollars on the table.
 Having an experienced lawyer on your side means you have someone who can advocate for the best deal possible.

 A good general rule is that the more serious your injuries and case, the greater your need for a personal injury lawyer.

 John Foy & Associates has become one of Georgia’s most well-known and well-respected law firms over the last 20-plus years.
 We are dedicated to getting our clients the risk-free compensation they deserve.
 We work exclusively on contingency, so you don’t have to stress about costs upfront.

 To schedule a FREE consultation with the best lawyer for your needs today, contact us online now.